goharbor/harbor/docs/migration_guide.md

     docker run -ti --rm -e DB_USR=root -e DB_PWD=xxxx -v /data/database:/var/lib/mysql vmware/harbor-db-migrator up head
     ```

-7. Change to `make/` directory, configure Harbor by modifying the file `harbor.cfg`, you may need to refer to the configuration files you've backed up during step 2.
+7. Unzip your new Harbor package and change to `./harbor` directory, configure Harbor by modifying the file `harbor.cfg`, you may need to refer to the configuration files you've backed up during step 2.
 Refer to [Installation & Configuration Guide ](../docs/installation_guide.md) for more info.
+DON'T DIRECTLY COPY `harbor.cfg` FROM PREVIOUS HARBOR DIRECTORY.
+The content of `harbor.cfg` maybe update in new release.

-8. Under the directory `make/`, run the `./prepare` script to generate necessary config files.
+8. Under the directory `./harbor`, run the `./install` script to install new Harbor instance.

-9. Rebuild Harbor and restart the registry service

-    ```
-    docker-compose up --build -d
-    ```

 ### Roll back from an upgrade
 For any reason, if you want to roll back to the previous version of Harbor, follow the below steps:

 1. Stop and remove the current Harbor service if it is still running.

     ```
-    cd make/
+    cd harbor
     docker-compose down
     ```
 2. Restore database from backup file in `/path/to/backup` .